minhfarm/ComputingDesignProject/README.md

-# Project Title
+# Major-specific technology

-Welcome to the [Your Project Name] repository!
-This project utilizes XAMPP for local development and includes guidelines on setting up XAMPP and editing PHP files.
+Welcome to the Computing Boiz Team repository!
+This project utilizes XAMPP for local development and includes guidelines on setting up XAMPP and provided code to run database .

 ## Getting Started